Benefits of Turmeric and Black Pepper - Why They Are Better Together

 10 Amazing Health Benefits of Turmeric and Black Pepper

-Citizens and scientists alike are becoming more aware of the benefits found from combining turmeric and black pepper.
+Citizens and scientists alike are becoming more aware of the benefits of taking turmeric with black pepper.

 1. Cancer Treatment

-One of the most intriguing benefits currently being researched is the turmeric and black pepper combination and its impact on cancer.
+One of the most intriguing benefits currently being researched is the use of turmeric and black pepper for cancer treatment.

 A few studies have documented that when curcumin and piperine are combined, they are able to target breast cancer stem cells, thus reducing and possibly even eliminating the cells.